Loginistaken/Wiz-Dimensional-wings-for-runner/Lite V-3 (non-electric)”.md

 🏆 Final Verdict

-The GravityLite X2 is leaner, smarter, and more efficient — an elite-grade shoe that balances real engineering and perceptual effects.
+The “Wiz-Dimensional's lite V-3” is leaner, smarter, and more efficient — an elite-grade shoe that balances real engineering and perceptual effects.
 Preserved the science-fiction feel while grounding it in feasible materials and mechanics.